apache/flink-web/ecosystem.md

 **Tink temporal graph library**

 [Tink](https://github.com/otherwise777/Temporal_Graph_library) is a temporal graph library built on top of Flink.
 It allows for temporal graph analytics like different interpretations of the shortest temporal path algorithm and metrics like temporal betweenness and temporal closeness.
 This library was the result of the [Thesis](http://www.win.tue.nl/~gfletche/ligtenberg2017.pdf) of Wouter Ligtenberg.

+**FlinkK8sOperator**

+[FlinkK8sOperator](https://github.com/lyft/flinkk8soperator) is a Kubernetes operator that manages Flink applications on Kubernetes.
+The operator acts as control plane to manage the complete deployment lifecycle of the application.